Bitter Ray Brandt succession battle finally settles; here's who will control massive estate

 Born and raised in New Orleans, Louisiana, Stephen Gelé is committed to the culture and institutions of Southeast Louisiana.
 He grew up in the Gelé family's generational hunting and fishing store, earned a degree in Political Science from Loyola University, and then a law degree at Loyola School of Law.

-A native of Islington, Massachusetts, J. Geoffrey Ormsby practices mainly in the areas of commercial litigation, community property litigation, civil litigation, succession litigation, environmental litigation and regulatory matters, maritime litigation and transactional matters, oil and gas litigation and employment litigation.
-Geoffrey graduated cum laude from the University of Massachusetts/Amherst in 1988 having spent a full year at the University of Queensland, Australia.
-After college, Geoffrey worked for the Honorable Elihu Harris, former mayor of Oakland, California.
+A native of Islington, Massachusetts, Geoffrey is a seasoned litigator, who practices mainly in the areas of complex commercial litigation, community property litigation, as well as succession litigation, environmental litigation, and maritime litigation.
+Geoffrey graduated cum laude from the University of Massachusetts/Amherst in 1988, having spent a full year at the University of Queensland, Australia.
+After graduating from university, Geoffrey worked for the Honorable Elihu Harris, former mayor of Oakland, California.
 Geoffrey also worked with the advertising firm of Foote, Cone & Belding in San Francisco, California.
 He attended Tulane University Law School, where he graduated cum laude with a Certificate in Environmental Law and was the recipient of the Cullen R. Liskow Award for excellence in Oil & Gas Law.
-Geoffrey practiced in New Orleans for three years and then moved his practice to Washington, D.C. before returning to his adopted home of New Orleans to re-establish his practice.
-Geoffrey joined Smith & Fawer in August, 2006.
-He has litigation experience in federal and state courts, with multiple bench and jury trials, and has participated in a number of mediations and arbitrations.
-He has successfully represented closely-held and larger corporations, individuals, insurance companies and maritime related entities in a variety of litigation matters.
+Geoffrey practiced in New Orleans for three years and then moved his practice to Washington, D.C. before returning to his adopted home of New Orleans to re-establish his practice as a maritime and oil and gas litigator.
+Geoffrey joined Smith & Fawer in August 2006, where he has successfully represented closely-held and larger companies, individuals, insurance companies and maritime related entities in a variety of litigation matters.
+He has first chaired multiple bench and jury trials in both federal and state courts, as well as in arbitration, obtaining several multi-million-dollar judgments for Smith & Fawer clients.
 In his spare time, Geoffrey enjoys playing and coaching rugby.